redis/redis-doc/commands/object-encoding.md

 @return

-@bulk-string-reply: the encoding of the object, or `nil` if the key doesn't exist
+@bulk-string-reply: the encoding of the object, or @nil-reply if `key` doesn't exist.